-- a) A student shall be eligible to appear for the semester-end examinations if he/she puts in a minimum of 75% of attendance in aggregate in all the courses concerned in the semester. - b) Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a semester may be granted.
-A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the
+- a) A student shall be eligible to appear for the semester-end examinations if he/she puts in a minimum of 75% of attendance in aggregate in all the courses concerned in the semester. - b) Condonation for shortage of attendance in aggregate up to 10% (65% and above and below 75%) in a semester may be granted.
+A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the Academic Council. - d) Shortage of Attendance more than 10% (attendance less than 65% in aggregate) shall in no case be condoned. - e) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
+They may seek re-registration for that semester when offered next with the academic regulations of the batch into which he/she gets re-registered.

-- Academic Council. - d) Shortage of Attendance more than 10% (attendance less than 65% in aggregate) shall in no case be condoned. - e) Students whose shortage of attendance is not condoned in any semester are detained and are not eligible to take their end examinations of that semester.
-They may seek re-registration for that semester when offered next with the academic regulations of the batch into which he/she gets re-registered. - 7.
-Paper Setting, Evaluation of Answer Scripts, Marks and Assessment - a) Paper setting and evaluation of the answer scripts shall be done as per the procedures laid down by the Academic Council from time to time. - b) Distribution and Weightage of marks c) Continuous Internal Evaluation and Semester End Examinations: The assessment of the student's performance in each course will be based on Continuous Internal Evaluation (CIE) and Semester-End Examination (SEE).
-The marks for each of the component of assessment are fixed as shown in the following Table.
+7. Paper Setting, Evaluation of Answer Scripts, Marks and Assessment a) Paper setting and evaluation of the answer scripts shall be done as per the procedures laid down by the Academic Council from time to time.

-S. No Components Internal External Total
+S. No Components Interna External Total

+1

 1 Theory 30 70 100

 2 Practical 25 50 75

 3 Engineering Graphics 30 70 100

 4 Industry OrientedMini Project 25 50 75

 5 Comprehensive Viva - 100 100

 6 Seminar 50 - 50

 7 Major Project 50 150 200